kaseyswokowski/php-login/README.md

 ###### VERSION 1.0.0

-User authentication in web developemen is used to authorized and restrict users to certain pages in a web appplication.
+User authentication in web developement is used to authorized and restrict users to certain pages in a web application.

 ## REGISTERATION SYSTEM